sofia-sfx/AMD_Project/README.md

 ### Algorithms for Massive Datasets

-The project addresses the frequent itemsets research applied to the Ukraine Conflict Twitter dataset. \
+The project aims to find frequent itemsets in a baskets collection.
+The Ukraine Conflict Twitter dataset was used to address this task. \
-The Apriori Algorithm has been applied. \
+The method concerns the application of the Apriori Algorithm. \
-From the frequent itemsets then association rules are derived.

-Processing has been implemented in PySpark.